 All the statistics used in the panel data analysis came from the World Bank.
-CO2 emissions per US dollar of GDP (kg per 2010 US$ of GDP) was the dependent variable, a measure which controlled for the size of the economy.
+CO2 emissions per US dollar of GDP (kg per 2015 US$ of GDP) was the dependent variable, a measure which controlled for the size of the economy.
 The key explanatory variable was research and development (R&D) expenditure (% GDP), which was an obvious proxy for innovation (see above).

-Other control variables included GDP, the GDP growth rate, urban population (% of total population), industrial value added (% of GDP), industry value added (annual % growth), trade volume (% of GDP) and renewable electricity output (% of electricity output).
+The other control variables were GDP, the GDP growth rate, urban population (% of total population), industrial value added (% of GDP), industry value added (annual % growth), trade volume (% of GDP) and renewable energy consumption (% of energy consumption).
 Selection of these control variables reflected scholarship, for example inclusion of GDP drew on the EKC concept (Grossman and Krueger, 1995).
 Similarly, incorporation of the GDP growth rate was reflective of extensive studies on relationships between economic growth and carbon emissions (Andreoni and Galmarini, 2012; Grossman and Krueger, 1995; Soytas and Sari, 2009).
-The inclusion of renewable energy output was responsive to literature associating energy structure with carbon emissions (Dogan and Seker, 2016; Long et al., 2015).
+The inclusion of renewable energy consumption was responsive to literature associating energy structure with carbon emissions (Dogan and Seker, 2016; Long et al., 2015).
 Similarly, inclusion of urbanization and industrialization measures drew on scholarly debates about impacts from urbanization and industrialization on economic growth and carbon emissions (Liu and Bae, 2018; Pata, 2018).

 Finally, incorporation of trade volumes reflected the PHH (Cole, 2004; Eskeland and Harrison, 2003; Zheng and Shi, 2017).
 Inclusion of trade volume also drew on the MRIO literature (Lenzen et al., 2004), which traced the carbon balance or footprint from its source of production to ultimate destination – consumption.
 This is particularly important as we apply the MRIO model to map the trajectory of the carbon balance or footprint, identifying whether developing countries have been used as pollution havens.

-These variables and their corresponding descriptive statistics are summarized in table two.
+These variables and their corresponding descriptive statistics are summarized in table 2.
 The timeframe for this data was 1996 to 2018, reflecting the shortest available timescale for any of those variables.
-All the data are obtained from World Bank database, their specific links and durations are summarized in table A1 in the appendix.
+All the data were obtained from World Bank database, their specific links and durations are summarized in table A1 in the appendix.

 Table 2: Variables and the corresponding descriptive statistics (1996-2018)